ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 metric stats in order to filter jobs using those performance metrics.
 Because you may want to use different footprints on an accelerated cluster compared to a standard multi-core system, this is a severe restriction.
-Version 1.4.0 of `cc-backend` introduces a new attribute `footprint` for metrics in the `cluster.json` configuration of the job archive.
+Version 1.4.0 of `cc-backend` introduces a new boolean attribute `footprint` for metrics in the `cluster.json` configuration of the job archive.
 This allows you do define your individual performance footprint for every cluster and optionally subcluster.
-The footprint is stored in the database as a JSON object for every job.
-This also enables to change the footprint configuration.
-Jobs before the change will still show the old footprint and new jobs will show the updated footprint.
+This also enables you to change the footprint configuration if required.
 The footprint metrics will be used in the footprint UI component shown in job views and optionally job lists.
-The are also used for the metrics shown in the polar plot and are available for sorting and filtering jobs.
+They are also used for the metrics shown in the polar plot and are available for sorting and filtering jobs.

+Metrics configured as footprints are collected as aggregated `key:value` pairs in one JSON object for every job, either on job completion, or during runtime in configurable intervals.
+The JSON object itself is written to the database in a single dedicated column named `footprint`.

+{{< alert >}}
+*Please note:* In order to guarantee a seamless update, follow the instructions on updating the `cluster.json` and migrating the database on this page.
+With missing configuration of the `footprint` attribute, only existing jobs will show `footprint` data after update and database migration, while subsequently completed jobs will not be updated due to missing information, and therefore show no footprint data.
+{{< /alert >}}

 Moreover, `cc-backend` also provides an energy footprint configuration now.
 This is a set of metrics that are used to calculate the total energy used by a